Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 :::info[Oops!]

-You can imagine how much of a pain this would become for shader permutation systems, dynamic material properties and the like.
-I mean heck, I'm guilty of doing that in my own engine.
+You can imagine how much of a pain this became for shader permutation systems, dynamic material properties and the like.
+Instead of redesigning their renderers (lots of work, lots of uncertainty!), people just retrofitted modern GAPIs to work with their existing shader systems.

+For instance, you could store descriptor sets in a dictionary (of shader permutations) and look it up while rendering.
+Very costly that is!
+I mean, heck, I'm [guilty of that](https://elegy.microfox.dev/blog/material-templates) in my own engine.

 There's some more info about this in Sebastian Aaltonen's [No Graphics API](https://www.sebastianaaltonen.com/blog/no-graphics-api) and Amini Allight's [vknew](https://amini-allight.org/post/vknew-modern-vulkan-with-descriptor-indexing-dynamic-rendering-and-shader-objects).
 You'll see a narrative like this more or less everywhere.
 Oh yeah, a talk from [Vulkanised 2026](https://youtu.be/ebpudnxEw3Y?list=PLMLurvdlOpWNFlPD0kumIYtivIpUx1V0a) also mentions some of these troubles.

 :::

-In a nutshell, Vulkan 1.0 was a huge compromise.
-It was gonna be this graphics API of the future, yet it also had to support GPUs going a few years back, like the GTX 600 series (2012).
+Vulkan 1.0 was a huge compromise.
+It was gonna be this graphics API of the future, yet it also had to support older GPUs, like the GTX 600 series (2012).
 And so it came out in 2016, imperfect as it was.

 This brings me to 2026, the "new modern" era.
 Vulkan 1.4 has so many nice things:
 * dynamic rendering (1.3) - you don't have to build render pass objects any more